 When the underlying cause of your pet’s behavior and health has been identified, you should address it immediately.
 With time, the behavior can become deeply rooted which can make it more difficult to get rid of.

 If there is more than one cat in your home, you should identify the culprit.
 You can do this by separating them or using a non-toxic stain that can be detected in the cat’s urine.
 You can ask your veterinarian about this special stain that is given by mouth.

 If there are urine puddles in your home, you have to distinguish whether it’s spraying or simple urination.
 If you can’t keep a close eye on your cat at all times, you can set up a video camera for the purpose.

 The provision of a suitable litter box environment promotes optimal well-being and potentially urinary tract health in cats (McGowan et al 2017).
 Here are some quick tips to remember when addressing litter box issues in cats:

-Choose an Appropriate Box
+Choose an Appropriate Litter Box for Your Cat

-- Most cats prefer a litter box with no cover.
+Most cats prefer a litter box with no cover.
 A cover keeps the odor inside the litter box which can be overwhelming to the cat.
 Also, it prevents the cat from having a 360-degree view of her surroundings while she is doing her thing.

-Choose an Appropriate Litter
+Choose an Appropriate Cat Litter for Your Cat

 If you have a multi-story house, make sure that multiple litter boxes are available upstairs and downstairs.
 This is particularly important if your cat has mobility issues and has trouble climbing stairs.